Skip to main content

 Electric vehicles

 There are three main types of electric vehicles: pure electric, plug-in hybrid, and hybrid.
-Collectively these vehicles are known as Ultra Low Emission Vehicles or ULEVs.
+These are known as Ultra Low Emission Vehicles or ULEVs.

 Types of electric vehicle

-Pure-electric vehicles use energy stored in rechargeable battery packs to drive the vehicle.
+Pure-electric vehicles use rechargeable battery packs to drive the vehicle.

 Plug-in hybrid electric vehicles mix an internal combustion engine with battery technology, which usually provides pure-electric capability of around 30 miles.